cyber-wojtek/batch_floating_fixed_point/README.md

 - `second`      (string):  The name of the second floating-point variable to add.
 - `to`          (string, optional):  The name of the resulting variable.

+Description: <br>
-Description: This function adds the value of the second floating-point variable to the first and stores the result in the variable specified by to.
+This function adds the value of the second floating-point variable to the first and stores the result in the variable specified by to.
 If no result variable (to) is provided, first will be updated with the result.

 #### `float_subtract`
 The float_subtract function subtracts one floating-point variable from another.